-Northwood University is excited to announce we will soon be rolling out the Northwood Career Services Network – a premiere Career Services tool for current students and alumni!
-As Northwood University continues to strive for excellence in all that we do, offering a world-class, free-enterprise business education, it’s our goal in Career Services to provide the resources, services, and support you need to reach your maximum potential.
+Northwood University is excited to inform you about the Northwood Career Services Network – a premiere Career Services tool for current students and alumni!
+As Northwood University continues to strive for excellence in all that we do, offering a world-class, free-enterprise business education, it’s our goal in the Career Advancement Center to provide the resources, services and support you need to reach your maximum potential.

 Find us on Facebook: